NikLeberg/cosim_jtag/README.md

 openocd -f openocd.cfg
 ```

-Compared to running on a real target a simulated JTAG connection can be quite slow.
+Compared to running on a real target, a simulated JTAG connection can be quite slow.
 So OpenOCD might complain about timeouts.
-You can increase the timeout for commands with the following in the config:
+You can increase the timeout for commands in the config:

 ```
 # timeout in seconds